ssimonxia/CS225_EC_Project/README.md

 # CS225_EC_Project
 # Project Summary
-    For our project, we decide to do
+    For our project, we decide to do random forest algorithm
 # Code
     Contain the code of the project
 # Data